 Under Missouri law, the prosecution is required to show that you knowingly possessed or distributed drugs.
 Our lawyers can work to prove that you were unaware of the drugs’ presence—whether they could have been placed in your vehicle, home, or property without your knowledge.

-The prosecution must prove your guilt beyond a reasonable doubt.
-If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in California, MO.
+To secure a conviction in California, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
+If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.

 Claiming Duress or Coercion